PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/md_reference.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Cookbook}}$</div> <a name="cookbook" />
 ---

-An alphabetical list of our prefered Markdown syntax.
+An alphabetical list of our preferred Markdown syntax.

 <br />